History of Crystal Palace F.C.: The coming of The Eagles (1973–84)

 Allison was replaced as manager by Terry Venables, who had been his assistant the previous season, and he guided the club to promotion at the first attempt.
 The Palace youngsters also won the FA Youth Cup with a side including Kenny Sansom, Vince Hilaire and Billy Gilbert.
 They repeated this achievement the following season to become the first team to win the FA Youth Cup in successive seasons since Chelsea did in 1960 and 1961.
 These talented young players had become regulars in the first team by the 1978–79 season which saw Palace vying not only for promotion, but also the Second Division title.
 The final game of the season was on a Friday night at home to Burnley on 11 May 1979.
 In front of the club's record home crowd of 51,482, there was all to play for: a Palace win, and they would be crowned champions; a draw would mean promotion for Palace, but they would hand the title to fierce rivals Brighton; a defeat would see Sunderland clinch the final promotion place instead of Palace.
 At half-time the deadlock had not been broken despite Palace's dominance, but a second-half cross from Vince Hilaire allowed Ian Walsh to head the opener, before a great run by David Swindlehurst was completed by a finish from outside the penalty area to give the Eagles a 2–0 win.
-Palace were crowned champions, and had reached the top flight again.
+Palace were crowned champions, and had reached the top-flight again.

 As an increasing number of players from the FA Youth Cup winning team had now established themselves in the first team, the press dubbed Palace the "Team of the Eighties".
-They began the 1979–80 season well, staying unbeaten longer than any other club in the top flight, and also briefly went top of the whole Football League when they beat Ipswich Town 4–1 at Selhurst Park in late September.
+They began the 1979–80 season well, staying unbeaten longer than any other club in the top-flight, and also briefly went top of the whole Football League when they beat Ipswich Town 4–1 at Selhurst Park in late September.
 Unfortunately the young starlets could not keep this form up, and a slide down the table resulted in Palace finishing thirteenth, which at that point was the club's highest ever league finish.

-The slide continued into the 1980–81 season, with nine defeats in the first ten games, and Venables quit Palace to join QPR.
+The slide continued into the 1980–81 season, with nine defeats in the first ten games, which saw Venables quit Palace to join QPR.
 The club were also suffering financial problems, and were virtually relegated by the end of January when another, even bigger change occurred.
 Ron Noades, previously the chairman of Wimbledon, led a consortium to take financial control of the club, purchasing it from Raymond Bloye.
 Palace spent the next couple of seasons flirting with relegation from the second tier and there were numerous managerial changes, including the unpopular appointment of ex-Brighton manager Alan Mullery.